Close Menu

 If your cells resist insulin, your body produces more insulin to manage glucose, which can lead to insulin resistance and weight gain.

-Blood sugar naturally rises after meals and drops between meals or overnight.
-Persistent high blood sugar or frequent spikes can cause fat storage, especially around the belly.
+Your levels will naturally rise after meals and drop between meals or overnight.
+Persistent high levels or frequent spikes can cause fat storage, especially around the belly.

 • Diet: High-sugar foods, refined carbs, and processed snacks cause rapid blood sugar spikes.